 Carpal tunnel syndrome (CTS) is a wrist condition resulting from increased pressure on the median nerve at the wrist, much like if the nerve was pinched.

-Patients often experience symptoms such as numbness or tingling, and pain in the fingers, hand, or arm.
+Patients often experience symptoms such as numbness or tingling, and pain in the fingers, hand, or arm, which are signs of cumulative trauma.
 Inside the wrist, nine tendons pass from the wrist to the hand through a space called the carpal tunnel, and carpal tunnel syndrome occurs when the tunnel swells and pressure is put on the nerve.
 When the swelling and pressure gets large enough to affect the nerve's workings, then pain, numbness, or tingling may be felt in the hand and fingers.